redox-os/website/content/news/this-month-250930.md

 ## Test Reports

-Ron Williams created a repository to store the results of our test suites (currently [os-test](https://sortix.org/os-test/) and [Open POSIX Test Suite](https://posixtest.sourceforge.net/)).
+Ron Williams created a repository to store the results of test suites that we can run (currently [os-test](https://sortix.org/os-test/) and [Open POSIX Test Suite](https://posixtest.sourceforge.net/)).

 - https://gitlab.redox-os.org/redox-os/test-results